It is indeed an honour to open the debate.

 To state the obvious, Britain leaving the EU will decrease our influence in the world, not increase it.
 Seven of the countries with a seat at the table in Brussels this week have a population that is smaller than that of Wales, yet they will have greater influence over the future of Europe than the UK might have.
 Does the Minister not agree that Wales therefore will be better placed in the world with our own seat at the table, rather than in this Union of unequals?

 First, may I just say that we are determined to respect the outcome of the referendum?
 Indeed, colleagues across the House, including some who now argue against it, at the time said this was a once-in-a-generation vote.
 Well, let’s get together; let’s respect the outcome of the referendum.
-And I have to say to the hon.
+And I have to say to the right hon.
 Lady that I wish she was a bit more positive about our future as a country.
 I have outlined the fact that we lead the world in very many institutions; that will absolutely continue, and I hope that she will find that she is able to be a little bit more positive about our future.

-The hon.
+The right hon.
 Lady may recall that in the aftermath of the vote to leave many people said that the economy would turn down and we would lose jobs.
 That is not what has happened: the economy has stayed strong; employment is at record levels.

 In DFID, our ultimate goal in tackling poverty is to support countries to help themselves and meet the sustainable development goals, to become economically self-sustaining and our trading partners of the future.
 I want developing countries to trade their way out of needing aid.